| |

 STUDIES

-To begin your journey as a painter, first work on drawing, this is an important part of the painting process that will help you with clarity.
-Next find resources that work for you, weather those are books, YouTube videos, TikTok’s, its good to have a guide through the process.
-Then be prepared to fail and to succeed, you’re going to make a lot of bad paintings and a few really great ones, enjoy those great ones.
+Let’s review.
+To begin your journey as a painter, first work on drawing.
+This is an important part of the painting process that will help you with clarity.
+Next, find resources that work for you, whether those are books, YouTube videos, or TikToks.
+It’s always good to have a guide through the process.
+Then, be prepared to fail and to succeed.
+You’re going to make a lot of bad paintings and a few really great ones.
+Enjoy those great ones.
 As for the bad ones, enjoy the time you spent working on something you love and acknowledge the effort you are putting forward.
-Make a solid routine, have your painting days set and when you inevitably skip, don’t let that painting day become non existent.
-Keep reminding yourself, even on days when you don’t paint, that this is the day you paint.
-Last, decide what you want to paint and start working on those studies.
-Small pieces brought together make for really beautiful art and often those smaller, focused pieces come out really well and are a joy to work on.
-I hope you enjoyed this post and we’ll see you on the next one!

 Leave a Reply